marcransome/MRBrew/README.md

 [MRBrew performOperation:[MRBrewOperation updateOperation] delegate:controllerObject];
 ```

-If you expect your controller to manage (and therefore receive callbacks for) multiple types of operation, you should inspect the `MRBrewOperation` object in your delegate methods to determine how to react:
+If you expect your controller to manage (and therefore receive callbacks for) multiple types of operation, you should inspect the `MRBrewOperation` object in your delegate methods to determine how to respond:

 ```objc
 - (void)brewOperation:(MRBrewOperation *)operation didGenerateOutput:(NSString *)output